facebook/create-react-app/docusaurus/docs/adding-typescript.md

 $ yarn add typescript @types/node @types/react @types/react-dom @types/jest
 ```

 Next, rename any file to be a TypeScript file (e.g. `src/index.js` to `src/index.tsx`).
-Change the first two lines of the `src/index.tsx` to
+Change the first two lines of the `src/index.tsx` file to

 ```typescript
 import * as React from 'react';